 Once I set everything up, I fell in love with HoneyBook.
 Now, I must say, HoneyBook is worth every penny!
 It’s life changing.

-I use Honeybook for contracts, payments, the contact form on my website, corresponding with clients using the email templates (I have a template for everything!) and my favorite is using the workflow tool.
+I use Honeybook for online contracts, payments, the contact form on my website, corresponding with clients using the email templates (I have a template for everything!) and my favorite is using the workflow tool.
 Once a client signs the contract and the the retainer is processed, each couple begins a 4-series onboarding process.
 Each day the couple receives an email with information about my company and the process.
 One tip is to use the workflow tool to its full potential, and whatever you can automate, do it!
 I am actually taking my own advice and will be creating an off-boarding series next.

 Learn more about the top 3 HoneyBook tools